UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

   from the [Research Software Directory](https://research-software-directory.org).

 In the videos, you will observe nodes of several colors and sizes:
-* blue nodes are persons;
+* blue nodes indicate persons;
-* yellow nodes are journal articles;
+* yellow nodes indicate journal articles;
-* green nodes are datasets;
+* green nodes indicate datasets;
-* red nodes are software;
+* red nodes indicate software;
-* grey nodes are all other category nodes, such as organizations and other types of research outputs;
+* grey nodes indicate all other category nodes, such as organizations and other types of research outputs;
 * small nodes are harvested from Yoda;
 * medium-sized nodes are harvested from the Pure;
 * large nodes are harvested from the Research Software Directory.